Dan Coe

-Daniel Coe (8 September 1941 – 19 October 1981) was a Romanian football defender.
+Daniel Coe (8 September 1941 – 19 October 1981) was a Romanian professional footballer who played as a centre-back.
 He was part of the Romanian team that reached the quarter-finals at the 1964 Summer Olympics, and later participated in the 1970 World Cup.

 Club career

 Coe, nicknamed Ministrul Apărării ("The Minister of Defence"), was born on 8 September 1941 in Bucharest, Romania.
 He began playing football in 1956 at the junior squads of Rapid București, winning the 1959–60 national junior championship after defeating UTA Arad in the final.
 He started his senior career at Rapid, making his Divizia A debut on 18 March 1962 under coach Ion Mihăilescu in a 1–1 draw against Minerul Lupeni.